Email Authentication Report 2026: We Checked 186 Domains

 Date of scan: June 3, 2026.
 DNS records change over time.
 Domains that failed at the time of scanning may have since corrected their configuration.

-Raw data: The CSV output of this scan is available.
-Run your own domain check to verify current status.
+Raw data: The full CSV dataset is available for download.
+Download the raw CSV (186 domains).
+You can also run your own domain check to verify current status.